FIXDISC/Themis/README.md

 ## Data File

-1. The txt data file is location under src/ folder as data.txt.
+1. The txt data file is located under src/ folder as data.txt.
 2. To change the data there are 2 ways:
     a) Just overrite the actual file.
     b) Add a new file to the folder and change src/navigate.js file in line number 3.